Akshat-Gupta04/wasserstoff-AiInternTask/README.md

 5. Add your `OPENAI_API_KEY` when prompted
 6. Click "Apply" to deploy

+### Memory-Efficient Processing

+The application has been optimized for deployment on platforms with limited storage:

+- **In-Memory File Processing**: Files are processed directly in memory without being saved to disk
+- **Session Isolation**: Each user session has its own isolated vector database
+- **Efficient Resource Usage**: Minimizes disk I/O operations for better performance
+- **Reduced Storage Requirements**: No need for large persistent storage for uploaded files

 ### Data Persistence

-The application is configured to store all data in a persistent disk on Render:
+The application stores only essential data in a persistent disk on Render:

 - **Disk Configuration**: A 10GB disk is mounted at `/data` to store:
   - SQLite database (`documents.db`)
   - ChromaDB vector database
-  - Uploaded documents
-  - Generated graphs
+  - Generated knowledge graphs

 - **Environment Variables**: The application uses these paths:
   - `DATA_FOLDER=/data`: Main data directory
-  - `UPLOAD_FOLDER=/data/uploads`: Document storage
+  - `UPLOAD_FOLDER=/data/uploads`: For temporary processing (not used for storage)
   - `STATIC_FOLDER=static`: Static assets (CSS, JS, etc.)

-- **Backup Considerations**:
-  - The persistent disk is backed up according to your Render plan
-  - For additional safety, consider implementing scheduled backups
-  - Critical data is isolated in the `/data` directory for easy backup

 ### Verifying Deployment